Changing Season Changing Body & Mind

 Solution 2: Begin a healthy eating plan to combat seasonal changes.
 In the winter we all want to load up on unhealthy carbs, but choose a plan like Kelly Leveque’s Body Love (I start my day with her Fab Four Smoothie), the Mediterranean diet, or others to help you stay on track.

 2. Fatigue/Moodiness.
-Shorter days, daylight savings time, and a weaker sun all change our biorhythms.
+Shorter days, daylight saving time, and a weaker sun all change our biorhythms.
 We feel more tired, may feel more aches and pains, and can struggle with regulating our moods.

 Solution 1: Try to get outside in the morning on sunny days.
 Having the sun’s rays on your face helps set your circadian clock.
 Even 10 minutes can make a difference.
 Avoid daytime naps as they make it harder to sleep at night.
 Add a morning Bible meditation for peace and stability.